ismayc/rbasics/README.md

 # rbasics
-Generating files for bookdown documentation on using R, RStudio, and RMarkdown
+Generating files for bookdown documentation on using R, RStudio, and RMarkdown at <http://ismayc.github.io/rbasics-book>